uchicago-mscapp-projects/Ghost-Hunter/README.md

 repository and run: ```git clone https://github.com/Jibbie17/Ghost-Hunter```

 2) Run: ``` poetry install ``` and then ``` poetry shell ```
-to ensure that all your pacakages are installed and your virtual environment is working.
+to ensure that all your packages are installed and your virtual environment is working.

 3) Before you launch the scraper you should make sure you have the write data files.
 The two data files we use on matching, the NPI monthly download file and the IMPACT database, are very large and cannot be stored in git.
 In addition, they